remiforest/optrainer/README.md

 OpTrainer helps cubers to practice Old Pochmann memorization.

+install the modified version of PyCuber using: pip3 install ./lib/pycuber

 just run the script with python3 optrainer.py

 It will give you a scramble and the representation of the scrambled cube, and a solving sequence.